 - Hydrogen Peroxide - Hydrogen peroxide kills bacteria, but it also kills the white blood cells attempting to heal your piercing.
 It can cause irritation and lengthen overall healing time.

-- Rubbing Alcohol - Alcohol will dry the skin and irritate the raw piercing, which could actually lead to infection.
+- Rubbing Alcohol - Alcohol may dry the skin and irritate the raw piercing.

-- Glyoxide - This is a product that contains hydrogen peroxide and hinders healing rather than aiding it.
+- Glyoxide - This is a product that contains hydrogen peroxide, and it might hinder healing rather than aiding it.

-- Ear Care Solution - Solutions that are provided by jewelry boutiques and department store piercers usually contain alcohol, hydrogen peroxide, and other harmful chemicals that only aggravate a new piercing.
+- Ear Care Solution - Solutions that are provided by jewelry boutiques and department store piercers usually contain alcohol, hydrogen peroxide, and other harmful chemicals that might aggravate a new piercing.

-New piercings and sometimes irritated piercings can greatly benefit from a sea salt soak.
-This simple remedy can soothe pain and even draw out infection when it's done properly.
+New piercings and sometimes irritated piercings might benefit from a sea salt soak.
+This simple remedy is meant to soothe pain and draw out infection.

 Jeengar MK, Kumar PS, Thummuri D, et al. Review on emu products for use as complementary and alternative medicine.
 Nutrition.
 2015;31(1):21-27. doi:10.1016/j.nut.2014.04.004